Junk in trunk: Flier charged in gift-wrapped heroin bust

 - Facebook Live video spurs hate-crime charges against woman after 'Spanish privilege' rant WATCH

+Surveillance cameras later showed Mitchell walking out of the terminal around that time.
+He removed a Raiders football beanie from his head and exchanged a black and gray sweater with the letters “RCKLSS” on it for a green top and left the airport on foot.

+Mitchell was arrested more than a week later at his home and remains in custody.
+He could face a mandatory minimum of 10 years in prison if convicted.

-His lawyer had no comment, but says Mitchell will plead not guilty.
+Defense lawyer Walter Urban wouldn’t comment on the case, but he said Mitchell would plead not guilty.

+Mitchell had worked for Aero Port Services Inc., a company that provides porter, wheelchair and security services at LAX, according to its website.

+He was terminated, said Iliana Thomas, a company representative who wouldn’t say what job he held.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.